skamansam/skamansam.github.io/src/posts/2008-04-23-accepted-into-google-summer-of-code.md

     content: /images/rbe-banner.png
 ---

 I am so excited!
 After a few month's anticipation, I got accepted into Google's Summer of Code!
 My project is a GUI for CPAN.
-You can read more about it here: http://code.google.com/soc/2008/perl/appinfo.html?csaid=CF55D713AEE494A4.
+You can [read more about it here](http://code.google.com/soc/2008/perl/appinfo.html?csaid=CF55D713AEE494A4).
 Look for more of my summer of code adventures here, under the gSoC tag!